freebsd/freebsd-src/doc/html/_sources/admin/conf_files/krb5_conf.txt

 **an2ln**
     This module authorizes a principal to a local account if the principal name maps to the local account name.

+.. _certauth:

+certauth interface
+##################

+The certauth section (introduced in release 1.16) controls modules for the certificate authorization interface, which determines whether a certificate is allowed to preauthenticate a user via PKINIT.
+The following built-in modules exist for this interface:

+**pkinit_san**
+    This module authorizes the certificate if it contains a PKINIT Subject Alternative Name for the requested client principal, or a Microsoft UPN SAN matching the principal if **pkinit_allow_upn** is set to true for the realm.

+**pkinit_eku**
+    This module rejects the certificate if it does not contain an Extended Key Usage attribute consistent with the **pkinit_eku_checking** value for the realm.

+**dbmatch**
+    This module authorizes or rejects the certificate according to whether it matches the **pkinit_cert_match** string attribute on the client principal, if that attribute is present.

 PKINIT options